ynikhily/Game-Quiz-Whizz/README.md

 DESCRIPTION:</br>
 -- This is a GUI Quiz Game and is developed using requests and tkinter library of Python.</br>
 -- It uses an Open Trivia DB API and fetches questions from https://opentdb.com/ and implements them in an in-built quiz class.</br>
--- Your Score updates after every question is answered and is displayed on the console when the quiz is complete.
+-- Your Score updates after every question is answered and is displayed on the console when the quiz is complete.</br>
 </br>
 BUTTONS: </br>
 - TRUE: Click this if you want to choose true.</br>